 … I do not know whether behind appearances there lives and moves a secret essence superior to me.
 Nor do I ask; I do not care.
 I … paint with a full palette a gigantic and gaudy curtain before the abyss.
 Do not say, ‘Draw the curtain that I may see the painting.’
 The curtain is the painting.

 Here are echoes of Kant’s distinction between the noumenal and phenomenal worlds.
-But while Kant said we can never know the “things in themselves,” Kazantzakis says we can’t even know if there is a reality beyond appearances.
-He concludes that the mind must give up its desire to know truth, assuming such a thing even exists.
+But while Kant said we can’t know the “things in themselves,” Kazantzakis says we can’t even know if there is a reality beyond appearances.
+He concludes that the mind must give up its desire to know the truth, assuming such a thing even exists.
 This leads to the first duty:

 “To SEE and accept the boundaries of the human mind without vain rebellion, and in these severe limitations to work ceaselessly without protest—this is where man’s first duty lies.”

 What attitude should we take toward this duty?
-Kazantzakis tells us:
+Kazantzakis writes:

 I recognize these limitations, I accept them with resignation, bravery, and love … In sudden dreadful moments a thought flashes through me: “This is all a cruel and futile game, without beginning, without end, without meaning.”
 But again I yoke myself swiftly to the wheels of necessity, and all the universe begins to revolve around me … Discipline is the highest of all virtues … This is how … you may determine the omnipotence of the mind amid appearances and the incapacity of the mind beyond appearances—before you set out for salvation.
 You may not otherwise be saved.

 I hear echoes of the Stoics and Buddhist in these passages.
 Accept that your knowledge is limited, but remember too that a disciplined mind is free.
 The second duty refers to the heart’s desire to merge with reality and to deal with the anguish of the search for meaning.